abhiSyncd/Java-8-Features-Step-By-Step/src/e_CompletableFuture/5_a_Handling_Exceptions.md

 	});
 	System.out.println(future.get());

-   Output :
+       OUTPUT :
        Oops!
 We have an exception - java.lang.ArithmeticException: / by zero Unknown!